Selective norepinephrine reuptake inhibitor: Dosage

-For adult patients with attention deficit hyperactivity disorder, the initial dose of atomoxetine should be 40 mg daily.
+For adult patients with attention deficit hyperactivity disorder (ADHD), the initial dose of atomoxetine should be 40 mg daily.
 The dose should be increased after a minimum of 3 days to a target dose of 80 mg daily as a single dose in the morning.
 The 80 mg/day can also be taken in two divided doses in the morning and late afternoon.
 After 2–4 weeks the dose may be increased to 100 mg/day but doses over 100 mg/ day are not suggested.

 In the use of atomoxetine in children (6 years or older up to 70 kg) with attention-deficit hyperactivity disorder, acute treatment should be started with approximately 0.5 mg/kg orally daily.
 The dose should be increased after a minimum of 3 days up to approximately 1.2 mg/kg daily (target dose) as a single or two divided doses (in the morning and late afternoon).
 For children older than 6 years old, over 70 kg, acute treatment should be started with 40 mg/day orally and increased up to 80 mg/day after a minimum of 3 days.
 The dose can be taken as a single dose in the morning or in two divided doses (in the morning and late afternoon).
 After 2–4 weeks the dose can be increased to 100 mg/ daily.

 In the use of reboxetine for depression, clinical studies have shown that most patients are treated with an initial dose of reboxetine 8 mg/day, most often as a divided dose.
 Depending upon patient tolerance and need, the dose can be increased up to 10 mg/day.
 Doses over 12 mg/day are not recommended.
 Doses should be adjusted in renal failure, hepatic insufficiency and in geriatric patients.